The Toy Australian Shepherd: A Miniature Version of the Breed

 Price and Costs of The Toy Australian Shepherd

-The smaller the dog, the higher the prices.
-While the standard Australian Shepherd is being sold for $600 to $800, the Miniature Aussie reaches prices of $1,500 to $3,000.
-However, the Toy Australian Shepherd is slightly cheaper.
 The average price you’ll pay for this dog ranges from $1,400 to $2,500.
 This is probably because the breed is not yet officially recognized.
 Once it enters the books of the American Kennel Club, I am sure the prices will skyrocket.

 As far as it goes for a monthly cost, Toy Australian Shepherds are much cheaper than regular Aussies.
 This is mainly caused by the fact these dogs eat way less than their larger cousins.
 Therefore, less food means less money.
-Also, you’ll spend less on shampoo for bathing their small bodies.
-Vet costs, however, remain the same as for standard size Aussies.

-Are toy Australian Shepherds Cuddly?
+Are Toy Australian Shepherds Cuddly?

 Some people might say that toy Australian Shepherds are not as cuddly as other breeds of dogs.
 This is because they were bred to be working dogs and have a lot of energy.
 However, if you take the time to get to know your toy Australian Shepherd, you will find that he or she is a very friendly and loving dog.
 In fact, many people believe that toy Australian Shepherds are even cuddlier than larger breeds of dogs.